Warzone2100/warzone2100/doc/PIE.md

 Each point *must* be on a separate line and *must* be indented with a tab.
 It *must* contain exactly 3 floating-point values in the order *x y z*.
 Y denotes "up".

-### NORMALS (optional)
+### NORMALS

 > NORMALS n

+Optional.
 This starts a list of vertex normals with the number of lines *n*, which *must* be equal to number of polygons below (otherwise we revert to calculating normals).
 This is followed by the list of normal lines.

 #### Normal lines